pencil-js/pencil.js/readme.md

    * [NetworkEvent](src/modules/network-event)

 ### Non-core modules
 > Non-core modules refer to packages made by us and not part of Pencil.js library.
-We find them useful so maybe you will too...
+We find them useful, so maybe you will too...
  * [spritesheet](https://github.com/pencil-js/spritesheet) ([CLI](https://github.com/pencil-js/spritesheet-cli))<br/>
 Pack a set of images into a single spritesheet along its json description file.
  * [vue-pencil.js](https://github.com/pencil-js/vue-pencil.js)<br/>